keltecc/external-secrets/docs/provider/mws-certificate-manager.md

       property: privateKey
 ```

-When the property is selected, the secret will contain the target value without JSON serialization.
+When a property is specified, the Secret contains only the value of that property, without JSON serialization.